Buckley's DM Side Effects

 Generic name: dextromethorphan

 Note: This document contains side effect information about dextromethorphan.
-Some of the dosage forms listed on this page may not apply to the brand name Buckley's DM.
+Some dosage forms listed on this page may not apply to the brand name Buckley's DM.

 Along with its needed effects, dextromethorphan (the active ingredient contained in Buckley's DM) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.